IanSMcCarthy/HRace_Slides/README.md

 # HRace_Slides

-title : Race Horse Prediction subtitle : Using linear regression to predict horse race outcomes author : Ian McCarthy job : SAP Consultant framework : io2012 # {io2012, html5slides, shower, dzslides, ...} highlighter : highlight.js # {highlight.js, prettify, highlight} hitheme : tomorrow # widgets : [] # {mathjax, quiz, bootstrap} mode : selfcontained # {standalone, draft} knit : slidify::knit2slides ---.class #id
+title : Race Horse Prediction subtitle : Using linear regression to predict horse race outcomes author : Ian McCarthy  framework : io2012 # {io2012, html5slides, shower, dzslides, ...} highlighter : highlight.js # {highlight.js, prettify, highlight} hitheme : tomorrow # widgets : [] # {mathjax, quiz, bootstrap} mode : selfcontained # {standalone, draft} knit : slidify::knit2slides ---.class #id

-Horse racing prediction

-I would like to take this opportunity to demonstrate, using Slidify, one simple model for making race predictions, which is an area rich in data!
+Horse Racing Prediction Model

+This is a simple model built using R and Slidify for predicting horse race outcomes using general regression.

 The method used

 Successful horse racing betters are able to 'read the form' of diferent horses and make predictions on how they will run against each another.

-I have taken a more automated approach that uses a simple linear regression fitted to a data set of all 2013 Australian horse racing events.
+In this application I have used a general linear regression model fitted to a data set of Australian horse racing events during 2013.

-It makes a prediction of how long it will take each horse to run a future race using its last race performance and the characteristics of the future race .
-Comparing the times of all horses in the race allows their finishing position to be predicted.
+The model predicts how long it will take each horse to run a future race using the horse's last race performance and characteristics of the future race .
+The predicted times for each horse to complete the race enables a ranking of their finishing place to be predicted.

 --- .class #id

 The model's input variables

-The input variables (delta of last race and future race) used in the linear regression model are as follows:
+The input variables (delta of last race and future race) used in the regression model are as follows:

-Race distance - of course the farther the race the longer it takes to run.
+Race distance - the farther the race the longer it takes to finish.
 The Going - how hard (faster) or soft (slower) a track is.
-Weight - each horse carries a jockey and often an additional weight handicap This is the general form of the R code for fitting the model and then predicting a horse's finish time:
+Weight - each horse carries a jockey and often a weight handicap This is the general form of the R code for fitting the model and then predicting a horse's finish time:

 prediction_model <- lm(finish_time ~ distance + weight + going, data = aust_races_2013)